This example will show you how to use Spine, Hem and Eco to build a basic contacts manager.

 cd contacts

 Check out the article on Spine.app for more information concerning its usage.
-Now let’s install the default dependencies listed in our application’s package.json:
+Now let’s install the default dependencies listed in our application’s package.json

 npm install .

-Finally we can use the hem executable to run a Hem server, which will temporarily host our Spine application during development.
+executable to run a Hem server, which will temporarily host our Spine application during development.

 hem server